cda-tum/dd_package/LIMDD improvements.md

   - Knife: a state $|f> = |0>|g>$
   - Fork:  a state $|f> = |0>|g> + |1>|h>$
   - Spoon: a state $|f> = |0>|v> + |1>P|v>$
+- (low priority) in `constructStabilizerGeneratorSetPauli()`, in the knife cases, we can avoid some lookups into the LimTable by simply copying the limVector of the node's child, instead of first constructing a `StabilizerGroupValue` object, whose elements are then looked up from the LimTable by `makeDDNode()` by calling `putStabilizersInTable()`
+- (low priority) in `getIsomorphismPauli()` in Case 3.1, can we simply set 'X' in the isomorphism, instead of multiplying by an isomorphism?

 ## Memory leaks